 A traditional wrongful death claim covers the loss of life and includes compensation for lost current and future income, benefits, companionship, parenting experiences, and care.
 An estate claim is designed to compensate the estate for any losses incurred as a result of the death.
 Damages in this type of claim may include funeral and medical expenses, as well as an individual’s pain and suffering before death.
 Families have two years from the time of death to file a claim, although the time limits may be longer or shorter depending on the circumstances.

 Securing Legal Representation after a Fatal Accident

 We know that experiencing the death of a loved one is one of the most emotionally difficult things a human can experience.
 Unfortunately, we can never take away the pain a negligent person has caused.
 As soon as you suspect that negligence was a factor in your loved one’s death and can manage the call, we highly encourage you to contact us for a free evaluation.

 In fatal cases, an insurance company may make every effort to minimize the payment they must make.
 They will contact you when you are most vulnerable and could take advantage of you and your family.
-We strongly advise against talking to an insurance representative until you have spoken with an attorney.
+We strongly advise against talking to an insurance representative until you have spoken with a Macon accident attorney.
 Every case is different, and securing an adequate settlement is particularly important if your loved one was a primary household earner.

-For more information about our experience in fatal accident cases or to schedule a free evaluation, please contact our Macon office today.
+For more information about our legal experience in fatal accident cases or to schedule a free evaluation, please contact our Macon office today.